 From Chuck Berry to John Lennon: 8 songs that Paul McCartney couldn’t live without

-As well as the eight songs in their luggage they are also asked to pack one book and one luxury item.
+As well as the eight songs in their luggage, guests are also asked to pack one book and one luxury item.
 As his book selection, McCartney picked his wife’s photography book Linda’s Pictures.
 After Macca picked his luxury item, which was, of course, a guitar, it’s fair to assume from his selections he was planning on playing a lot of rock and roll—as would his musical selections.

 After questions on his ability to survive on a desert island including being able to deal with loneliness and what he would enjoy escaping from in his own life—not that much, it turns out.
 Attention then quickly turns to The Beatles with McCartney admitting that he (at least then) held no copies of his records with the Fab Four.
 But soon enough, the first song to be picked is coming up and it was a choice very dear to McCartney’s heart.